-Many call centers in the Philippines bridge the cultural and lingual gap between them and their international clientele by hiring agents who natively speaks the same language as the customers, especially now that various foreign businesses eye the Philippines as their center for Asian operations.
+Multilingual Call Centers in the Philippines bridge the gap between them and their international clientele by hiring agents who speak the same language as their customers.

 In essence, it is the ability to interact and have a harmonious working relationship with people of varying cultures, languages, and beliefs.
-And since multilingual call centers are made up of different nationalities, every representative must be culturally competent, or aware, tolerant, and respectful of the views and attitudes of people he works with.
+And since multilingual call centers are homes to people from different nationalities and cultures, representatives must be culturally competent, aware, inclusive, and respectful of the views and attitudes of people they works with.

-• People from with different cultural backgrounds communicate in different ways.
-Some Asian nationals hesitate to give bad news, while other cultures tend to exaggerate it.
+For instance, some Asian nationals hesitate to give bad news, while other cultures tend to exaggerate it.
 If you’re unaware of these communication differences, you may have troubles making corrective actions to erring projects or staff.
-So make sure that communication channels are open, and encourage your team to keep communication practices professional for important matters.
+So, make sure that communication channels are open, and encourage your team to keep communication practices professional for important matters.

 As some multilingual call centers in the Philippines offer European and Asian languages together, cultural competency can be challenging to achieve.
 But through continuous training and education, conflicts can be avoided, and common goals can be reached despite differences.

-Do you want your culturally diverse consumer base to receive customer service from people with knowledge of your customers’ culture and language?
+Do you want your culturally diverse consumer base to receive multilingual customer service from people with knowledge of your customers’ culture and language?
 Open Access BPO’s multilingual call center can help reach your international customers better.
-Join us on Google+ to learn more and to get started.
+Contact us today and lets set up a program just for your brand’s needs.